dyspropulse/Blender-origin-to-bottom-center-scripts/README.md

-Scripts to set the origin to the bottom center of an object (or multiple) automatically select one object or multiple and execute the corresponding script to use
+Scripts to set the origin to the bottom center of an object (or multiple) automatically. to use it, select one object or multiple and execute the corresponding script in scripting tab